Two-player Domino games: Remarks and open questions

 \subsubsection{Domino games on groups.}

-SFT can be defined on other finitely generated groups, and we can play the Domino game there as well.
-Proposition~\ref{prop:Sigma1} always holds, and Proposition~\ref{prop:hard} holds if the group has an element with infinite order, so that every cell belongs to a copy of $\Z$.
+SFT can be defined on other finitely generated groups $G$, and we can play the Domino game on $G$ as well.
+Proposition~\ref{prop:Sigma1} holds by considering the Domino game problem on the central ball of radius $n$ of the Cayley graph, assuming the word problem on $G$ is decidable.
+The first part of Proposition~\ref{prop:hard} holds ($co\domino{G} \leq \dgame{G}$) if $G$ has an element with infinite order, so that every cell belongs to a copy of $\Z$.